 \subsection{Transitioning from Data-Driven to Cognition-Driven Navigation}

-Early navigation methods were predominantly data-driven, relying on imitation learning~\cite{imitation1, imitation2} and reinforcement learning~\cite{reinforcement1,reinforcement2} to train reactive policies on large-scale labeled datasets.
-While these approaches achieved promising results within their training distributions, they often failed to generalize to out-of-distribution scenarios~\cite{CL-CoTNav,mcgpt}, mainly due to limited semantic reasoning and contextual awareness, and often incur high computational costs during both training and deployment~\cite{qqq, structured, dfrot}.
+Early approaches to robotic navigation were predominantly data-driven, relying heavily on imitation learning~\cite{imitation1, imitation2} and reinforcement learning~\cite{reinforcement1,reinforcement2} to train reactive policies.
+These methods learn to map sensory inputs directly to actions by training on large-scale, often manually labeled, datasets.
+While such approaches have demonstrated promising results within their training distributions, they frequently exhibit brittleness and fail to generalize to out-of-distribution scenarios~\cite{CL-CoTNav,mcgpt}.
+This limitation arises primarily from a lack of deep semantic reasoning and contextual awareness, as the models often learn spurious correlations in the data rather than robust, causal relationships.
+Furthermore, these data-intensive methods typically incur high computational costs during extensive training and deployment~\cite{qqq, structured, dfrot}.

-Motivated by the success of pre-trained vision-language models in various multimodal reasoning tasks~\cite{licrocc, uniyolo, uist, learnact, guisurvey}, recent navigation research has begun to adopt these models as cognitive priors to move toward more robust and human-like navigation strategies~\cite{navigationvlmframework,WMNav,MapNav}.
-Inspired by human-like reasoning, these systems unify perception and language to support language-driven goal specification~\cite{LOC-ZSON} and semantic understanding~\cite{VLN-Game}.
-Unlike traditional methods that depend on structured instructions or spatial maps, VLM-based approaches allow agents to interpret open-ended natural language commands and navigate in complex, unfamiliar environments~\cite{VLNSurvey,SocialNav}.
-These systems emphasize multimodal grounding, context-aware planning, and continual learning, and they often incorporate reasoning techniques such as Chain-of-Thought to support interpretable and generalizable behavior.
+Motivated by the success of pre-trained vision-language models in a wide array of multi-modal reasoning tasks~\cite{licrocc, uniyolo, uist, learnact, guisurvey}, recent navigation research has shifted towards cognition-driven paradigms.
+This new wave of research adopts large-scale models as powerful cognitive priors, aiming to instill more robust and human-like navigation strategies~\cite{navigationvlmframework,WMNav,MapNav}.
+Inspired by human reasoning, these systems unify perception, action, and language to support flexible, language-driven goal specification~\cite{LOC-ZSON} and a deeper semantic understanding of the world~\cite{VLN-Game}.
+Unlike traditional methods that depend on structured instructions or explicit spatial maps, VLM-based approaches empower agents to interpret open-ended natural language commands and navigate effectively in complex, unfamiliar environments~\cite{VLNSurvey,SocialNav}.
+These modern systems emphasize multi-modal grounding, context-aware planning, and continual learning.
+To enhance transparency and robustness, they often incorporate explicit reasoning techniques, such as Chain-of-Thought (CoT) prompting, which encourages the model to generate a sequence of logical steps, thereby supporting more interpretable and generalizable navigation behavior.